March To-Do List for Juniors Working to Get Into Their Dream College

 2. Work your plan for standardized tests.
 If you are operating on the schedule we suggested, you’ll either be taking no tests at all because of Covid, or taking the SAT in the middle of the month, or doing final prep for the ACT at the beginning of April.
 Keep working your plan and look for our post coming soon that has tips for how to find your test-day mojo.

 3. Review your activities and see if there is an opportunity to do something by year-end that would add to your “impact.”
 When it comes to activities, admissions officers are on the lookout for impact.
 In admissions speak, you’ve had an impact when you’ve done something that has contributed something positive to your community – whether that be your family, your school, or your town.
 Where do you have an opportunity to contribute something positive before year-end?
 Focus your energy there.
+If you want to learn more about how your activities will be evaluated, take a look at this video.

 4. Make your college visits – in person or virtually.
 For those of you who are lucky enough to be making in person college visits while on break (Covid permitting), be sure you make the most of them.
 For those of you who can’t swing in-person visits, you can use the time to go on virtual visits by digging into some online research.
 Look for our upcoming post on how to take yourself on a virtual tour of a college.